 The poetry section of my personal library has around 400 volumes acquired over some forty years.
 The largest concentration is probably of works by American poets of the 20th Century, particularly those writing between the 1940s-1980s.
-Amongst those, for reasons I can’t explain because he is not the best-known, most prolific, or winner of major prizes, I’ve always felt a personal connection to David Ignatow.
+Among them, for reasons I can’t explain – he is not the best-known, most prolific, or winner of major prizes- I’ve always felt a personal connection to David Ignatow.

 Ignatow’s birthday (Feb 7) is eight days before my father’s and in the same year (1914).
 The anniversary of his death (November 17) is eight days before MY birthday.
 “Eight” is a lucky number for the Chinese, because it’s a homonym for “wealth”.
 It doesn’t explain anything: just a small observation with no relevance for the un-superstitious, of which I am one.

-I first encountered Ignatow’s writing in a thin paper-back edition of “Rescue The Dead”, purchased in 1971 while in college and shortly after my discovery that there was poetry beyond “The Raven”, limericks, and Rod McKuen.
-The title poem, in particular, articulated and defined love and living with images and in ways I had never encountered before.
+I first encountered Ignatow’s writing in a thin paper-back edition of “Rescue The Dead”, acquired in 1971 while in college and shortly after my discovery that there was poetry beyond “The Raven”, limericks, and Rod McKuen.
+The title poem, in particular, articulated so many aspects of love… and in ways I had never encountered before.
 It collided spectacularly with my youthful yearnings to understand the love(s) ahead.

 The poem was mysterious and compelling: sometimes I understood all of it without being able to parse any of it.
 It was a forest I would walk through and discover something new each time I visited.
 And, as I brought more life-experience to its understanding, a line/image would become known, yet the next reading would shift it, add meaning as another line gained clarity or became opaque again.
 I marveled at the layers of complexity possible in such few – and simple – words when brought together as he had done.
 Here it is: